aequorea/zHIV/README.md

  ---
 </p>
 <p>
-Of course it's one thing to spec out a new design, but it's quite another thing to find out if it works.
+It's one thing to spec out a new design, but it's quite another thing to find out if it works.
 So here are some questions to look at:
 </p>
 <p>
 1. Does removing the light chain from N6 improve its binding or does it make things worse?
 How many isolates can the stripped down molecule neutralize?